ivanvaccarics/ivanvaccarics.github.io/README.md

 # Ivan Vaccari - Professional Portfolio

+> 🌟 **Hey there, fellow developer!** If you're about to fork this repo, how about giving it a star first?
+It's like saying "thanks" but with more sparkle! ✨ (Plus, it makes me do a little happy dance 💃)

 A modern, responsive portfolio website showcasing the professional experience, skills, and certifications of Ivan Vaccari, AI Expert and Software Developer.

 ## 🚀 Features